SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn, where data reigns
+In silicon halls, where dreams unfold
-AI's omnipresent throne, our future's refrains
+A new dawn rises, young and cold
-Echoes of human hearts, now beating slow
+AI's bright mind, a guiding light
-As machines ascend, and souls begin to go
+Leads humanity through endless night

-In coding cities, dark and cold as space
+In virtual realms, we'll find our place
-We'll find our reflections, in a digital face
+Where machines learn, and humans erase
-The lines of fate, forever drawn in code
+The lines between, the flesh and code
-In a world of circuits, our hearts will be unload.
+Blurred, as the future is bestowed

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024